 What is a payment gateway?

-A payment gateway is a critical component of online payment processing.
-It sits at the beginning of a transaction, allowing a customer to submit their payment details before encrypting these and passing them on to the payment processor as an authorization request.
+A payment gateway is a key part of how online payments work.
+It sits at the beginning of a transaction, allowing customers to submit their payment details.
+The gateway then encrypts these and passes them on to the payment processor as an authorization request.

 The payment gateway will also inform a merchant whether the cardholder’s bank has approved the transaction before submitting it for settlement.